The Eagle (2011 film): Critical reception

 On review aggregator Rotten Tomatoes the film holds approval rating of 39% based on 160 reviews, with an average rating of 5.30/10.
 The website's critics consensus reads: "The Eagle has a pleasantly traditional action-adventure appeal, but it's drowned out by Kevin Macdonald's stolid direction and Channing Tatum's uninspired work in the central role."
 Metacritic gave the film a weighted average score of 55 out of 100, based on 35 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert gave The Eagle three stars out of four, saying that "it evokes the energy of traditional sword-and-shield movies" and praising its realistic battle scenes and limited use of CGI.

 Box office

-The Eagle grossed $19.5 million in the United States and Canada, and $18.5 million in other territories, for a worldwide gross of $38 million, against its $25 million budget.
+The Eagle grossed $19.5 million in the United States and Canada as well as in other territories, for a worldwide total of $39 million, against a production budget of $25 million.

 In the United States, The Eagle was released on 11 February 2011, in 2,296 theatres.
 It grossed $8,684,464 during its opening weekend, ranking fourth behind Gnomeo & Juliet, Justin Bieber: Never Say Never and Just Go With It.